BKNorton/ContactsApp.Maui/README.md

   <li>Design for different device specifications</li>
 </ul>
 <p>
-  I also learned new architectures to help construct the app in ways that is more modularized to seperate the UI from the UI logic and the business logic.
+  I also learned new architectures to help construct apps in ways that is more modularized to seperate the UI from the UI logic and the business logic.
 This is helpful in the development process so that multiple people can be working on different parts of the project at the same time.
 </p>
 <ul>
   <li>MVVM or Model-View-ViewModel allows UI development to be done seperate from all logic implementation.</li>